Flux Cored Arc Welding, (FCAW) applications.

 CERAMIC BACKING FOR FLUX CORED WELDS REQUIRES SPECIAL WELD CONSIDERATIONS AND UNIQUE WELD PRACTICES THAT ARE RARELY GIVEN:

 Not only is the a general lack of both MIG and flux cored weld process control expertise a problem in ship yards, its also common in these facilities to find that many of the weld personnel lack an awareness of the unique flux cored weld process control - best practice requirements which are necessary

+IT TAKES THE WHOLE BLOODY VILLAGE.
 After establishing the ground work for uniform Flux Cored Best Weld Practices with the weld

 equipment and consumables, all the welders and supervisors in the Aker yard participated

 in my unique Gas Shielded Flux Cored Weld Best Practices - Process Control